Littoral combat ship: Revised requirements and designs

-In January 2015, the Navy announced that the up-gunned LCS will be reclassified as a frigate, since the requirements of the SSCTF was to upgrade the ships with frigate-like capabilities.
-Hull designations will be changed from LCS to FF; existing LCSs back-fitted with modifications may also retroactively earn the FF label.
-The Navy is hoping to start retrofitting technological upgrades onto existing and under construction LCSs before 2019.
-In order to free up weight to include the new systems, the frigates will remove certain items from the LCS that will no longer be needed, such as the crane and other handling equipment needed to launch and recover the RMMV for the MCM mission package, which the frigate upgrade does not have.
-In order to accommodate the changes while using the same hull designs, the original LCS high sprint speed has been dropped for the frigate to optimize it for survivability and lethality; it will also deploy two 7-meter RHIBs rather than the 11-meter RHIBs previously used.
+In January 2015, the Navy announced that the up-gunned LCS would be reclassified as a frigate.
+Hull designations were changed from LCS to FF, including LCSs back-fitted with modifications.
+The Navy planned to start upgrading existing and incomplete LCSs before 2019.
+To free up weight for the new systems, the frigates removed LCS equipment that was no longer needed, such as the handling equipment needed to launch and recover the RMMV for the MCM mission package.
+To accommodate the changes while using the same hull designs, the original LCS high sprint speed was dropped.
+The LCS' two 11-meter RHIBs were replaced with two 7-meter equivalents.

 A report released in September 2015 indicated that the first 24 ships would retain the basic design principles of the LCS program, with upgrades where needed.
 This group would be considered "Block 0" and also retain the "LCS" designation, for the time being.
-Ships 25 through 32, "Block 1" would include significant upgrades and design changes, inline with the intended capabilities of the last 20 ships of the total 52-ship procurement, these being the new "Frigate" class.
-The new frigates will be larger, have increased defensive and survivability capabilities and more permanent missions packages, as opposed to the original modular design.
+Ships 25 through 32, "Block 1" would include significant upgrades and design changes, inline with the intended capabilities of the last 20 ships of the total 52-ship procurement, these being the new "Fast Frigate" class as designated by then Secretary of the Navy Ray Mabus.
+The new frigates would be larger, with increased defensive and survivability capabilities.